Why a South Sound Brewers Fest?

 The Bands

 We'll have artists from Sumner, Orting, Puyallup and Bonney Lake playing on the McMillin Farm Stage.
 Get ready for some great acts that are as local as the beer you love to drink.
-We'll announce the lineup as we get them booked.
+We're proud to announce our headliner - South Sound's own Santa Poco!
+We'll announce the full lineup as we get them booked.

 The Food